 Some APIs require the API access to be enabled using the Admin console.
 In your initial console configuration, this setting is enabled.
 You can enable and disable this configuration setting at any time.
 Your client application can be built using multiple Domain Admin APIs.
 Enabling the API access setting does not impact those APIs that do not require this configuration.

-Provisioning API and Google Apps utilities
+Directory API and G Suite utilities

 To enable Domain Admin API access: